ajepst/XlsToEf/README.md

 ###Additional Tools:###

-The ExcelIoWrapper interface has several useful functions that are useful in implementing a column-matching UI:
+The ExcelIoWrapper class has several useful functions that are useful in implementing a column-matching UI:

 *GetSheets* - returns the list of sheet names in the uploaded spreadsheet